UK to keep visa-free travel from EU

 Work Visa for EU citizens

 New plans will allow EU citizens visa-free travel to the U.K, which the U.K already offers to 56 countries.
-These ranging from the United States to Pakistan.
+These ranging from the United States to St Kitts and Nevis.
 Under the current system, passports are stamped on entry, and people are allowed to stay for a maximum of six months.

 However, for EU citizens to work, study or settle in the UK, they will need to apply for permission under the new proposal.
 EU citizens will not have an automatic right to stay indefinitely.